TBD54566975/tbd-examples/javascript/dwa-starter-vanillajs-vite/readme.md

   - `vite.svg`: Logo or image file related to Vite.

 - **`tests/`**: Contains the test files for the application.
-  - `main.spec.js`: Main test file for running unit or E2E tests.
+  - `main.spec.js`: Main test file for running E2E tests.

 - **`.gitignore`**: Specifies files and directories that should be ignored by Git.